Community Outreach & Missions

 For more info, click on the PDF icon.

 Miriam Ross Women's Missionary Society

-The WMS meet at 7:00pm, the first Tuesday of each month except in July and August, at Wickwire Place (30 Wickwire Avenue, Wolfville).
+The WMS meet at 2:00pm, the first Wednesday of each month in the Church Parlour.
 Although it began as a women’s organization, men who would like to join are welcome.

 Their main focus is on praying for missionaries, learning about them and the work they do for the kingdom, and helping to support them with offerings.